-

 also called "volley fire"; compare SALVO, FUSILLADE, BROADSIDE,

-ENFILADE, STORM, DRUMFIRE, AT CLOSE QUARTERS, SALUTE.
-Also, the
+ENFILADE, STORM, DRUMFIRE, IN THE AIR, AT CLOSE QUARTERS, SALUTE.

-return or transfer of the object or subject of PING-PONG, as to
+Also, the return or transfer of the object or subject of

 -